bcgov/ols-geocoder/physical-address-conceptual-model.md

 ## Anatomy of a site address

-The following table defines each element of a site address.
+The following table defines the elements of a site address.

 Name | Data Type |	Description | Required for Civic Address|Required for Non-civic address
 ---: | --- | --- | ---| ---